Updated: March 8th, 2021

 For those in management roles this statistic is alarming.
-And if you’re new to management, you probably want to do anything you can to avoid this being the conclusion of your feedback survey.
+And if you’re new to management, you probably want to do anything you can to prevent people feeling this way about your leadership!

 So, how do you do that?
 How do you avoid being the worst part of someone’s job and instead become an effective manager who builds healthy, high performing teams?

-Here are four secrets we’ve learned after years of helping new managers become great managers.
+Here are four questions to ask yourself.
+These questions uncover secrets we’ve learned after years of helping new managers become great managers.

-I’ll never forget leading a class for new managers when a project manager admitted of his new leadership position, “I didn’t know it was a completely new job requiring an entirely different set of skills until I was in it.”
+I’ll never forget leading a class for managers when a newly promoted project manager admitted “I didn’t know it was a completely new job – requiring an entirely different set of skills – until I was in it!”
 This happens surprisingly often.

 You were probably a star performer in your previous job.
 Terrific!
 That’s how a lot people get promoted into managerial roles.
 But the problem is, a high performing individual contributor doesn’t necessarily make a good manager.
 You’re in a different job now that requires a new skill set.

 In this new role you need to promote teamwork, inspire people toward goals, and see the job as serving and equipping others so they can deliver their best.

 You need to be less task-focused and more people focused.
 Less isolated and more visible.

 Psssst….Wanna learn key communication skills that will elevate your effectiveness as a manager?
 Check out this free webinar I did in 2020: Rocket Fuel for Managers: 3 Secrets to Propel your Leadership and Promotability! and here’s the Rocket Fuel Handout to go with it!